nguyenvanvy1999/admin-base/client/docs/auth-login.md

 ## MFA & backup code UX

-- OTP inputs use `Input.OTP` with a configurable length (`AUTH_MFA_CONFIG`) and display channel metadata (masked destination, retry countdown).
+- OTP inputs use `Input.OTP` with the global length defined in `AUTH_MFA_CONFIG`.
-- Backup codes expose remaining quota hints and allow jumping back to the authenticator-based step.
+- There is no “resend” CTA anymore because we rely on the authenticator app (TOTP).
+Instead, we surface lock warnings when the backend returns `Too many attempts`.
+- `BackupCodeStep` is always available while a `mfaToken` exists so users can fall back at any time.
+- `MfaSetupWizard` lives entirely client-side: it handles requesting a QR secret, generating an `otpauth://` URL for the QR code (`antd`'s `QRCode`), and then confirming the first OTP before handing control back to the main challenge step.
 - All CTA/labels are localized via `auth.*` namespaces in `src/locales/en|vi/translation.json`.

 ## Extensibility tips

-- Extend `MfaMethod` in `src/types/auth.ts` when the backend introduces new channels (e.g., WebAuthn), then branch inside `MfaStep` for channel-specific copy.
+- If/when the backend introduces additional MFA channels (SMS, WebAuthn, etc.), extend the union types in `src/types/auth.ts` and branch inside `MfaStep` as needed.
-- `authService.refreshTokens` is already defined; wire it into a background refresh effect if/when the backend exposes expiring access tokens.
+- `authService.refreshTokens` already exists; wire it into a background refresh effect if/when refresh tokens become mandatory.
 - To audit sign-ins, hook into `completeSignIn` and dispatch analytics events once the session is established.